 \After a car accident, your vehicle will likely have some damage.
 However, Las Vegas vehicle damage liability may come into question.
 Whether it is a few scratches and dents or something that requires more in-depth repair, you may wonder who will be responsible for paying for the damage.
-Determining who will pay for your vehicle repairs depends on a few factors – and may require the assistance of an attorney, especially if you suffered from injuries.
+Determining who will pay for your vehicle repairs depends on a few factors – and may require the assistance of a Las Vegas personal injury attorney, especially if you suffered from injuries.

-Liability is determined by negligence in an accident – and this applies to your injuries as well as vehicle damage.
-If you can prove that the other driver was acting negligently and caused the accident, then you may be able to hold them liable for any repairs your vehicle needs.
+Liability is determined by negligence in an accident and this principle applies to your injuries as well as vehicle damage.
+If you can prove that the other driver was acting negligently (e.g., speeding, drunk driving, failing to yield, running a red light, etc.) and caused the accident, then you may be able to hold that person liable for any repairs your vehicle needs.

 Insurers Will Pay Up to Policy Limits Only

 While it is true that you can file a claim against the other party’s auto insurer, you must realize that insurers are only required to pay up to policy limits.
-For example, you are in an accident and the other driver caused an estimated $10,000 in vehicle damage.
-They only have $5,000 of property damage coverage on their insurance policy; therefore, the insurer will only pay $5,000 out of the $10,000 you need.
+For example, let’s say you are in an accident and the other driver caused an estimated $10,000 in vehicle damage.
+They only have $5,000 of property damage coverage on their insurance policy.
+Therefore, the insurer will only pay $5,000 out of the $10,000 you need.

-If the other party’s insurance cannot cover the total cost of repairs, who assumes responsibility of the Las Vegas vehicle damage liability?
-Your own insurance will cover the remaining portion based on your collision coverage.
+If the other party’s insurance cannot cover the total cost of repairs, who then assumes the responsibility for the Las Vegas vehicle damage liability?
+Your own insurance could cover the remaining portion based on your collision coverage.

 When Repairs Exceed Car Values

-If you have been in an accident and your vehicle was damaged and you also suffered from injuries, it is best to enlist the assistance of an attorney.
+If you have been in an accident and your vehicle was damaged and you also suffered from injuries, an attorney can help.
 Insurance companies will work hard to limit how much they pay out on your injury as well as reduce their Las Vegas vehicle damage liability.

-The Las Vegas personal injury attorneys at De Castroverde Law Group can help.
-We ensure our clients get the compensation they deserve for their injuries as well as property damage.
+The Las Vegas personal injury attorneys at De Castroverde Accident & Injury Lawyers can help.
+We help our clients pursue the compensation they deserve for their injuries as well as property damage.
 Do not let insurance companies try to devalue your claim.
-Instead, contact De Castroverde Law Group today.
-Call us at 702-222-9999 or contact us online to schedule a consultation.
+To protect your rights, our lawyers can: